sigp/lighthouse/book/src/validator-management.md

 generated with another tool or have a non-standard requirements.

 If you are one of these users, manually edit the `validator_definitions.yml` file to suit your requirements.
-If the file is poorly formatted, the validator client will refuse to start.
-However, if one or more of the validators have incorrect paths the validator client will still start and attempt to run whichever validators it can.
-As such, care should be taken to observe the logs when starting the validator client to ensure it has been able to initialize *all* validators.
+If the file is poorly formatted or any one of the validators is unable to be initialized, the validator client will refuse to start.

 ## How the `validator_definitions.yml` file is processed

-If it validator client were to start using the [first example `validator_definitions.yml` file](#example) it would print the following log, acknowledging there there are two validators and one is disabled:
+If a validator client were to start using the [first example `validator_definitions.yml` file](#example) it would print the following log, acknowledging there there are two validators and one is disabled: